electric-cloud/DSL-slurper/README.md

 ##Configuration

-In the dsl-slurper, set your server name, DSL top directory, login and password.
+In the dsl-slurper, set your server name, DSL top directory, login and password, or you can use some options to overwrite the default value.
+See the ---help option for details.

 Run it with ec-perl dsl-slurper.
 It will run in a forever loop and simply evaluate the files that have been modified since the previous loop.